Best Practices for Delivering Long Tail Content Over CDN

 - Secure Token for Time-Limited Access: Secure Token is used to create URLs with an expiration time, making content access time-bound.
 This feature is particularly useful for content that is meant to be available for a limited duration, adding an extra layer of control and security.

 - Origin Shield to Reduce Load on Origin Server: This acts as an additional caching layer, reducing the load on your origin server and accelerating content distribution.
-It's a crucial feature for managing the distribution of long tail content, ensuring that the origin server is not overwhelmed by requests.
+Across large deployments, an origin‑shield layer can materially reduce backhaul: AWS reports up to 57% lower origin load and 56–67% lower cross‑region fetch latency when shield is enabled.

 - Cache-Control for Faster Access: Implementing Cache-Control headers helps in defining how and for how long a response should be cached.
 This speeds up access by reducing the need for repeated requests to the server, which is particularly beneficial for long tail content that might not be accessed frequently but needs to be readily available when requested.